 You may consider Paul’s letters to the different churches to be means by which the apostle watched over his work.
 Each letter has its own character, which is in agreement with the state of the church he writes to.
 God has used this to record what would be necessary for the church as a whole through the ages.

-The two letters that Paul wrote to the Thessalonians are the first ones he wrote.
-The first letter to them was written as a complementary to what he had already orally passed on to them.
+The two letters that Paul wrote to the Thessalonians belong to the first letters he wrote.
+The first letter to them was written as an addition to what he had already orally passed on to them.
 In that way he provided in what was lacking in their knowledge.
 His second letter was necessary because false teachings arose concerning the coming of Christ.
 When they would open themselves up to these false teachings they would seriously undermine their faith and that would lead to disgraceful practices.
 Therefore his second letter is corrective in character.
 He exposes the false teachings to prevent them from suffering shipwreck concerning their faith.

 The central theme in both letters is the return of Christ, though not only as a formal doctrine.
 Christ’s return is connected to all spiritual and natural relationships in which we find ourselves.
 It is expressed in all circumstances in the life of the Christian.